mandrasch/ddev-wp-groundstation/README.md

     ddev install-wp
     ```

-    If you need a specific language version, use: `ddev install-wp de_DE`.
-This will be prompted as well.

-    This command will automatically install wordpress and activate the .zip file need to activate updraftplus for addons (See: https://updraftplus.com/support/installing-updraftplus-premium-your-add-on/).

-    At the end of the installation, you will be prompted for an admin password.
+    (This command will automatically install wordpress and activate the .zip file need to activate updraftplus for addons (See: https://updraftplus.com/support/installing-updraftplus-premium-your-add-on/).
+At the end of the installation, you will be prompted for an admin password.)

+    [Use `ddev launch` to open the local site directly in browser]

 3. **Login into local wordpress**

-    Login to https://pull-wp.ddev.site/wp-admin/ with user "admin".
-You can use `ddev launch` to open your ddev site in your browser.
+    Login to https://pull-wp.ddev.site/wp-admin/ with user "admin" and your chosen password.

 4. **Activate updraftplus CLI and Migrator add-on ($)**

-    Activate paid license for updraftplus CLI and Migrator / premium in updratfplus dashboard with updraftplus account:
+    Activate paid license for updraftplus CLI and Migrator / premium in updraftplus dashboard with updraftplus account:

     https://pull-wp.ddev.site/wp-admin/options-general.php?page=updraftplus